 But what happens if we apply our ‘toy engine’ logic to events that are, apparently at least, radically less intentional?

+As an event shapes itself (causa sui), it prehends (feels) some things physically and other things conceptually.
+Physical prehension contributes efficient causation to the event; conceptual prehension contributes final causation.
 Ultimately, it is possible to analyze any event from a determinist perspective (efficient causation) or from a teleological perspective (final causation).
 But where does this leave our theologians and our scientists?

 Some modern Christian thinkers (e.g. Teilhard de Chardin and Gregor Mendel) care deeply about how the world works; others find such inquiries boring and ultimately irrelevant.
 Who cares how the world came to be as it is, the real question is why!

 On the other hand, most modern scientists reject out of hand the religionist’s search for ‘why’: the very subject is considered absurd.
-In fact, the question itself, and any proposed answers, are considered meaningless.
+In fact, the question itself, and any proposed answers, are often considered meaningless.

 In the 1920’s, a school of philosophy known as Logical Positivism emerged.
 The philosopher-scientists that formed this school equated ‘meaning’ with ‘verifiability’.
 Therefore, propositions were only meaningful if they were subject to verification using the scientific method.